 Is it easier to qualify for a Rocket Mortgage?

 Probably not.
-The process might be quicker, but if you don’t qualify for a mortgage normally, you probably won’t qualify for a Rocket Mortgage either because the same guidelines are used.
+The process might be quicker, but if you don’t qualify for a mortgage normally, perhaps because you have bad credit or lack home equity, you probably won’t qualify for a Rocket Mortgage either because the same guidelines are used.

 Do I get an account rep if I apply via Rocket Mortgage?